lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 In the process of compression, the headers of the original packet are first parsed to create a list of fields.
 This list of fields is matched against the rules to find the appropriate one and apply compression.
 The link between the list given by the parsed fields and the rules is done through a field ID.  {{RFC8724}}  do not state how the field ID value can be constructed.
-In the examples, it was given through a string indexed by the protocol name (e.g. IPv6.version, CoAP.version,...).
+In examples, identification is done through a string indexed by the protocol name (e.g. IPv6.version, CoAP.version,...).

 Using the YANG model, each field MUST be identified through a global YANG identityref.
 A YANG field ID  derives from the field-id-base-type. {{Fig-ex-field-id}} gives some field ID definitions.
 Note that some field IDs can be splitted is smaller pieces.
 This is the case for "fid-ipv6-trafficclass-ds" and "fid-ipv6-trafficclass-ecn" which are a subset of "fid-ipv6-trafficclass-ds".